Founded: 1962

 From humble beginnings as an exchange house in Saida established in 1830 that extended credit to farmers,[1] Bank Audi grew into Lebanon’s largest commercial bank by total declared assets.[2]
 Raymond Audi established the bank in its present form in 1962 with support from his family and Kuwaiti backers.
 Throughout the 1970s the bank established its first branches abroad, in Switzerland and France, and in the late 1990s and early 2000s, branches across the Middle East.[3]

-Raymond Audi was president of the Association of Banks (ABL) from 1993-1994 and served as minister of the Displaced from 2008-9 whilst maintaining his role as bank chairman.
+Raymond Audi was president of the Association of Banks (ABL) from 1993 to 1994 and served as Minister of the Displaced from 2008 to 2009.
 He passed away in 2022.

 Board and shareholder composition